balena-io/docs/pages/development/local-mode.md

 <img src="/img/local-mode/local-mode-diagram.png" width="100%">

 In order to use local mode on a device:
-* The device has to be running resinOS v2.0 or higher with supervisor v4.0 or higher.
+* The device must be running resinOS v2.0 or higher with supervisor v4.0 or higher.
-* The device has to be running a `development` variant of the OS.
+* The device must be running a [development](https://docs.resin.io/understanding/understanding-devices/2.0.0/#dev-vs-prod-images) variant of the OS.
-  If you try to use a `production` variant, you will not be able to use local mode.
-The production devices have ssh and the Docker socket locked down, both of which are needed by the local mode feature.
+  If you try to use a production variant, you will not be able to use local mode.
+The production devices have SSH and the Docker socket locked down, both of which are needed for the local mode feature.
-* Local mode has been enabled through the Dashboard.
+* Local mode must be enabled through the dashboard.
-  To start using local mode on one of your development devices, simply click on the small *Actions* dropdown at the top right of the device page and select `Enable Local Mode`.
+  To use local mode on a development device, click on the small *Actions* dropdown at the top right of the device page and select *Enable Local Mode*.

 <img src="/img/local-mode/device-in-local-mode.png" width="80%">